Windows OS Hub

 • Linux

-In this post, we’ll show how to hide any program from the list of installed apps in the Windows Control Panel.
-This guide is applicable to all Windows versions, starting with Windows XP and up to the latest builds of Windows 10 and Windows 11.
+In this post, we’ll show how to hide any program from the list of installed apps from the Windows Control Panel.
+This guide applies to all Windows versions, including Windows 10 and 11.

 Contents:

-Windows shows installed programs in modern Settings UI
+Windows 11 shows installed programs in modern Settings app UI

-• HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall – a general list of programs for all users of a device;
+• HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall – installed apps for all users

-• HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall – this registry key contains entries about x86 apps installed on x64 Windows builds;
+• HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall – contains entries for x86 programs on x64 Windows editions

-• HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Uninstall – contains apps installed for the current user only.
+• HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Uninstall – apps installed only for the current user (in the user profile).

 Hide Installed App from Programs and Features ...